-A few notes: Make sure to gently flip (emphasis on gently) the salmon into the pan and then don’t touch or move it while it is first cooking—you want the sesame seeds to sear into the flesh of the fish, if you move it while it is in the first stage of cooking – they will slide off.
+A few notes: Make sure to gently flip (emphasis on gently) the salmon into the pan and then don’t touch or move it while it is first cooking—you want the sesame seeds to sear into the flesh of the fish, if you move it while it is in the first stage of cooking, they will slide off.
 So don’t get tempted!
-Another thing—this is best with a filet from a salmon that is about 8-12 pounds – with a filet about 1 ½ to 2 inches in thickness – so that it can cook nicely in the pan only, and does not have to be finished off in the oven.
-If you do have a thicker cut – just throw it in a 375 degree oven for a few minutes to finish off the cooking.
-Finally, this is great with the pinot noir – but if you don’t have or don’t like, any dry red wine will do.
-But I have to say – the Pinot Noir was amazing!
-Hope you enjoy! - coffeefoodwritergirl - coffeefoodwritergirl
+Another thing—this is best with a fillet from a salmon that is about 8 to 12 pounds, with a fillet about 1 1/2 to 2 inches in thickness, so that it can cook nicely in the pan only, and does not have to be finished off in the oven.
+If you do have a thicker cut, just throw it in a 375° F oven for a few minutes to finish off the cooking.
+Finally, this is great with the Pinot Noir, but if you don’t have or don’t like it, any dry red wine will do.
+But I have to say, the Pinot Noir was amazing!
+Hope you enjoy! —coffeefoodwrite

 salmon fillet, about 1 1/2 to 2 inches thick (wild if possible)

-1/8 to 1/4 cup sesame seeds
+1/8 to 1/4 cups

 1 1/2 cups

 - Blot salmon with paper towel to remove all excess moisture.

 - Pour 3/4 cup red wine over salmon, lower heat to medium or just above, and let cook another five minutes or so.
 Sauce should be boiling quite vigorously, but you don’t want it to burn or smoke, so adjust the temperature as needed.

-- When cooked through, but still slightly pink in center.
-Remove to serving platter and place flesh side up.
+- When cooked through, but still slightly pink in center, remove to serving platter and place flesh-side up.